SolanaO/Customer_Churn_Prediction/README.md

 - `V2` - the data is processed as in `V1`, several features are removed to eliminate redundancies, there are 6 classifiers that are spot checked on the train set using 5-fold cross validation and default parameters, the best two classifiers (GBT and MLPC) are fine tuned with GridSearch and evaluated on the test set;

-- `V3` - the preprocessed data from `V2` is modeled using a stacked model tha consists of 6 classifiers as base predictors and a Linear Regression meta-classifier.
+- `V3` - the preprocessed data is modeled using a stacked model that consists of 6 classifiers as base predictors and a Linear Regression meta-classifier.

 ------------